Hanan-codes/Breast-Cancer-Wisconsin-Diagnostic-/README.md

 # Breast-Cancer-Wisconsin-Diagnostic
-October is Breast Cancer Awareness Month, using the Breast Cancer Wisconsin (Diagnostic) Data Set to answer 3 quastions /n Question 1: How many patients are daignosied with Benign tumors or Malignant tumors? /n Question 2: which varibles have an influnce in the target varible "dignosis" /n Question 3 : predicts whether the cancer is benign or malignant using LinearRegression /n
+October is Breast Cancer Awareness Month, using the Breast Cancer Wisconsin (Diagnostic) Data Set to answer 3 quastions <br />
+Question 1: How many patients are daignosied with Benign tumors or Malignant tumors? <br /> Question 2: which varibles have an influnce in the target varible "dignosis" <br /> Question 3 : predicts whether the cancer is benign or malignant using LinearRegression <br />

 ## Data set
 Breast Cancer Wisconsin (Diagnostic) Data Set